MicrosoftDocs/dynamics-365-customer-engagement/ce/customerengagement/on-premises/basics/add-phone-call-task-email-appointment-activity-case-record.md

 4. To save the record, select **Save**.

 ## Add notes
  You can also easily add notes in the activities area.
-And if you’re on the latest version of [!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)], you have the benefits of using OneNote to take or review customer notes from within your Dynamics 365 Customer Engagement (on-premises)app records.
+And if you're on the latest version of [!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)], you have the benefits of using OneNote to take or review customer notes from within your Dynamics 365 Customer Engagement (on-premises)app records.
 For more information on OneNote, see: [Set up OneNote integration in Dynamics 365 Customer Engagement (on-premises)](../admin/set-up-onenote-integration-in-dynamics-365.md).

- This doesn’t replace the current Notes feature, but gives you another way to access notes stored in OneNote.
+ This doesn't replace the current Notes feature, but gives you another way to access notes stored in OneNote.

  ![Add notes or OneNote notes in Dynamics 365 Customer Engagement (on-premises)](media/addnotesoronenotenotes.png "Add notes or OneNote notes in Dynamics 365 Customer Engagement (on-premises)")